I'm a mid-Atlantic tinkerer and writer on many topics. I do-it-myself whenever I can, and write about the experience.

 Paying for air, something that's everywhere and free, is annoying.
-Here is how you can fird free air for your tires Also plenty of tips on how to set your tire pressure for the best performance of your tires and your car.
+Here is how you can find free air for your tires.
+Also here are plenty of tips on how to set your tire pressure for the best performance of your tires and your car.

-Get Free Air at Sheetz, Royal Farms, and Other Convenience Stores
+Get Free Air at Sheetz, Valero, Royal Farms, and Other Convenience Stores

 Not all convenience stores have reverted to charging for air.
 Some convenience stores in my region still offer free air.
 I patronize these places for gas and air whenever possible.

-Some Royal Farms stores serve as a convenience store only; they do not provide auto services such as gas, tire pressure pubmp, and vacuum cleaners.
+Some Royal Farms stores serve as convenience stores only; they do not provide auto services such as gas, tire pressure pump, and vacuum cleaner.
 I learned this after traveling to several stores looking for free air and did not find it.

 Free Air for Your Tires When You Use Your Rewards Card